luidav/software-testing-portfolio/README.md

 - **Status:** Passed

-###Test Case 2: Search for a Book – Valid Input
+### Test Case 2: Search for a Book – Valid Input
-*Feature: Book Search
+-Feature: Book Search

-*Scenario: Search using a valid book title
+-Scenario: Search using a valid book title

-*Steps:
+-Steps:

 1. Go to the Goodreads homepage